Character and Competance

 • Spinning the truth

-• Being technical and leave a false impression
+• Being technical and leaving a false impression

 • Double-talking